 Cannot connect to MySQL database

 By default, remote access to MySQL database server is disabled for security reasons.
-If you want to remotely access the database server from the Sonar Maven plugin, you need to follow this quick guide.
+If you want to remotely access the database server, you need to follow this quick guide.

 Failed to start on Windows Vista

 SonarQube seems unable to start when installed under the Program Files directory on Windows Vista.
 It should therefore not be installed there.

 Failed to start SonarQube with Oracle due to bad USERS table structure